 For spring applications, avoid UAN over the top of rye due to the potential to damage growing leaves.
 Avoid urea applications on frozen soil in the spring, but it can be used after soils have thawed.
 Also avoid using ESN (polymer-coated urea) in the spring, as nitrogen release may be too slow for plant availability early in the season.

 Phosphorus and Potassium

 Crop removal rates per bushel of hybrid rye are somewhat lower for phosphorus (P) and comparable for potassium (K) removal per bushel of winter wheat.
-Because hybrid rye yields MORE that winter wheat, total P and K requirements per acre will be greater for winter rye.
+Because hybrid rye yields more than winter wheat, total P and K winter rye fertilizer requirements per acre will be greater.

 Rye grain removes 0.187 lbs of P and 0.256 lbs of K per bushel of yield.
 Additional K is recommended to support the vegetative growth of the crop.
 Suggested P and K rates are 25 lbs/A P and 40-50 lbs/A K. Rates should be increased for soils testing lower that in the optimal range.
 For rate adjustments based on soil test levels and yield goals, see the University of Minnesota Rye Fertilizer Recommendations.